AZ-X/AZ-X/README.md

 Where is this freedom?
 Where is this justice?
 I see the world through my mother's eyes now.

 > ->This made me smile :-)

+In 1840s Borneo, Hello nice to meet you, LORD JIM and THE MAN WHO WOULD BE KING @Edge of the World

+> ->This made me smile :-)